Motivic integration and Milnor fiber: Introduction

 Recent years have seen significant development in applying Hrushovski-Kazhdan's integration theory to the study of Denef-Loeser's motivic Milnor fiber and related topics.
 The main goal of this paper is to articulate a uniform narrative on such interactions, and thereby not only recover several fundamental results regarding motivic Milnor fiber but also subjugate them to the same principles afforded by the new perspective, and hopefully open up new fronts of inquiry in the process.
 This narrative is summarized in the diagram (\ref{sum:narr}) below.

 More concretely, we shall reconstruct motivic Milnor fibers as motivic integrals, establish a general type of Thom-Sebastiani formula, and retrieve invariants of the corresponding topological Milnor fibers, all without using resolution of singularities.
 In fact, there are several variants of the Hrushovski-Kazhdan style integration at play here and their synergy is the driving force of our telling.
 Among these variants, the central one is of course the original construction as developed in \cite{hrushovski:kazhdan:integration:vf}.
 It works for any algebraically closed valued fields of equal characteristic $0$ and is flexible enough to allow arbitrary choice of parameter spaces that satisfy certain mild conditions.
-Varying the parameter space enables one to study different categories of definable sets that are equipped with suitable Galois actions, which is highly desirable in the applications we are interested in.
+Varying the parameter space enables one to study different categories of definable sets that are equipped with suitable Galois actions, which is highly desirable in the applications we are interested in (a list of the various pairs of ambient and parameter spaces is provided at the end of this introduction for the reader's convenience).
 Such a perspective is first put forward in \cite{hru:loe:lef} for the purpose of finding a resolution-free construction of the complex motivic Milnor fiber, among other things (see also \cite{Nic:Pay:trop:fub, Thuong} for further developments).

 To begin with, by an (algebraic) variety over a field $\bfk$, we mean a reduced separated $\bfk$-scheme of finite type.
 We denote by $\Var_{\bfk}$ the category of varieties over $\bfk$.